City Reports logo

 LATEST NEWS

-Manchester City tightened the Premier League title race with a narrow 1-0 victory over Leeds United at Elland Road, but the win came without...
+Manchester City tightened the pressure in the Premier League title race with a hard-fought 2-1 victory over Arsenal, a contest that hinged on a...